Bella Donna (character)

 Bella Donna Boudreaux is a character appearing in American comic books published by Marvel Comics.
-Created by writer Scott Lobdel and artist Jim Lee, the character first appeared in X-Men (vol. 2) #8 (May 1992).
+Created by writer Scott Lobdell and artist Jim Lee, the character first appeared in X-Men (vol. 2) #8 (May 1992).
 Bella Donna is a member of the Assassins Guild.
 She has been involved in a star-crossed romance with the superhero Gambit, a member of the Thieves Guild.

 Publication history

 Bella Donna debuted in X-Men (vol. 2) #8 (May 1992), created by Scott Lobdel and Jim Lee.
 She appeared in the 1993 Gambit series, the 1994 Rogue mini-series, the 2004–2005 Gambit series and the 2018 Mr. & Mrs. X series.